 Our communities are proud and patriotic.
 Our communities are home to our founding families as well as people from all over the world that fell in love with our Ozark scenery , local history and culture.
 Our communities, are a welcome place in America's Heartland.

-This point of interest is part of the tour: Ozark Quilt Trail
+This point of interest is part of the tour: Quilt Block Trail